Connor Wong Player Props: Red Sox vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates' 4.66 team ERA ranked 26th across all league pitching staffs.
+- The Pirates' 4.66 team ERA ranked 26th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.